copyrightexceptions/copyrightexceptions.eu/content/implementations/PT/info52d.md

 attribution:
 - no attribution required
 otherConditions:
 remarks: "Ephemeral fixation is regulated in both articles 189(1)(d) and 187(1)(c) of the Law, and the scope of the two provisions is almost entirely overlapping.
-This is due to the fact that they are both legacy provision that have not been changed since 1985 and 1997."
+This is due to the fact that they are both legacy provision that have not been changed since 1985 and 1997.
+Article 189(1)(e) also allows for the fixations or reproductions made by public entities or concessionaires of public services for some exceptional interest of documentation or for archive purposes."
 link: https://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?artigo_id=484A0075&nid=484&tabela=leis&pagina=1&ficha=1&so_miolo=&nversao=#artigo
 ---